Immigrant-DE logoEmigrantDE

 7/9/2019, 9:15:34 AM

-When I read world literature, I wonder why people used to do things one way or another.
+When I read world classics, I wonder why people did things one way or another back then.
 For example, in Dreiser, people learned news about each other from newspapers.
-And I always thought, what nonsense it is to print in the newspaper that someone got married or went on a cruise.
-Moreover, these articles were not only about superstars, as now, but about ordinary mortals.
-And now, recently, a German girlfriend tells me that she received from her mother a photo from the newspaper of her classmate's wedding.
-Naturally, with the iconic line "look, all your classmates are serious, they're starting families, and you're still cruising around."
+And I always thought, what's the point of printing in a newspaper that someone got married or went on a cruise?
+Moreover, these articles were not only about superstars, as they are now, but about ordinary mortals.
+And recently, a German girlfriend told me that she had received from her mother a photo from a newspaper of her classmate's wedding.
+Naturally, with the famous line "look, all your classmates are serious, forming families, and you're still cruising."
 But that's not the main thing.
-The main thing is that nowadays this still happens.
-Of course, in big cities you won't encounter this, but in small German villages, where the community is quite serious, everyone knows each other, and they are parishioners of one church, they publish similar things.
-It's like "the news of our church" today, for example, someone got married, tomorrow baptized (although I don't know if they write about that), but you get the gist.
-Here's such a story, and would you write about your wedding in a newspaper?
+The main thing is that such things still happen nowadays.
+Of course you won't see this in big cities, but in small German villages, where the community is fairly serious, everyone knows each other, and are parishioners of the same church, they publish such things.
+It's like "the news of our church" today, for example, someone got married, tomorrow baptized (though I don't know if they write about that), but you get the gist.
+Here's such a story, and would you write about your own wedding in a newspaper?
 In "Arguments and Facts," for example :) #holidays